czhujer/kubernetes-security-playground/README.md

 - for kind-based setup use Makefile

 # Digital Ocean
-- for DO setup use terraform/scripts in kubernetes-the-easy-way folder
+- for DO setup use terraform/scripts in k8s-the-easy-way folder
 - forked from: https://github.com/jimangel/kubernetes-the-easy-way